THE SILK ROAD RAIL JOUNEY 2015 Hosted by Sandra and Neville Walliss September 23 – October 14, 2015

 Visiting Como, the Italian Lakes, Venice, Naples, Rome & Livorno, Italy: Dubrovnik, Croatia; Kotor, Montenegro; Corfu, Greece; Monte Carlo, Monaco; Marseille, France; Barcelona, Spain.
 Highlights include Villa Carlotta, Villa Balbienello and Isola Bella in Como, la Mortella on the island of Ischia, Villa lante and Villa Massei in Tuscany and Villa Ephrussi de Rothchild on the French Riviera.

-2015 Deryn Thorpe Garden Tour to France and England including the Chelsea Flower Show
+2015 Deryn Thorpe Garden Tour to France and England including the Chelsea Flower Show 5 May to 24 May 2015

 We begin with four nights in Paris visiting the exceptional gardens of Monet’s house and garden at Giverny, Chateau de Bagatelle and Chateau de Versailles.
 We then continue on to the beautiful Loire Valley.
 A highlight here will be the Festival des Jardins de Chaumont sur Loire with thirty show gardens for us to see.
 Our journey through the best gardens of France then visits the spectacular Dordogne region and the gorgeous city of Avignon in Provence.
 We conclude with three nights in London for the Chelsea Flower Show.